ISSUIUC/ISS_SILSIM/README.md

 ## Improvements/Fixes ToDo List

 - [ ] Added functions to Barometer sensor class to either read altitude or air pressure of various units
+- [ ] Added documentation for MacOS users